-- During FY24-25, DCC Sustainable Procurement Charter will be enhanced, utilising the new DCC Commercial platform with a mandatory detailed Sustainable Procurement Policy and Standards, to include reporting and assurance of Modern Slavery management in the supply chain. - Maintain effective and continued focus on employee awareness of how we expect employees to conduct business responsibly, focusing on treating people fairly and equally, acting lawfully and the process involved to raise ethical concerns. - We will also be launching more training for colleagues that have direct responsibility for upholding our commitment to eradicating modern slavery from our business and supply chain.
-This up-skilling supports the development and delivery of sustainability, including Modern Slavery, training to all Commercial employees. - The new annual supplier survey via our new platform and subsequent targeted follow up audits in FY 24/25 will enhance existing compliance and assurance procedures and reporting.
+- During FY23-24, DCC Sustainable Procurement Charter will be enhanced, with a supporting Sustainable Procurement Policy and SOP's to include detailed reporting and assurance of Modern Slavery management in the supply chain. - Maintain effective and continued focus on employee awareness of how we expect employees to conduct business responsibly, focusing on treating people fairly and equally, acting lawfully and the process involved to raise ethical concerns. - We will also be launching more detailed training for colleagues that have direct responsibility for upholding our commitment to eradicating modern slavery from our business and supply chain.
+This will include our procurement and resourcing teams via our Sustainable Flexible Road-map (SFR) up-skilling that supports the development and delivery of sustainability, including Modern Slavery, training to all Commercial employees. - Compliance monitoring is performed annually as a minimum, leveraging new Commercial Tooling and enhance existing assurance with further robust procedures.